DB-009/Master-Node-Projection-App/README.md

 # Master-Node-Projection-App
-An Html/JS webb app that projects earnings for node systems.
+An Html/JS web app that projects earnings for node systems.

 **Form explanation**